-- Add in monthly living expenses.
+- Add monthly living expenses to your total costs.
 In-home care has associated costs like mortgage or rent payments, food, TV, electricity, and other utilities that would come included in the monthly costs of an assisted living community.

 This process will give you a more accurate estimate so you can compare the costs of assisted living vs. in-home care with greater confidence.
 If you find that the costs are similar in your area for the type and amount of care your loved one needs, you can then focus on other criteria.

 If the costs are quite different and your family’s resources are limited, please know that quality of life can be found in both.
-If you need to rely on in-home care, you can get creative with ways to help meet your loved one’s social needs, for example.
+If you need to rely on in-home care, you can get creative with ways to help meet your loved one’s needs, both medical and social.
 On the other hand, if assisted living is more affordable but your loved one wants to remain with family, there are many ways to make family a part of the assisted living community experience.